Holidays Calendar for July 30, 2021

 This Day in History

 • 2007 Died: Ingmar Bergman, Swedish director, producer, and screenwriter, one of the most accomplished and influential auteurs of all time.
-He is most famous for films The Seventh Seal, Wild Strawberries, Persona, Cries and Whispers, Fanny and Alexander.
+His best-known works include The Seventh Seal, Wild Strawberries, Persona, Cries and Whispers, and Fanny and Alexander.

-• 2007 Died: Michelangelo Antonioni, Italian director and screenwriter, best remembered for trilogy on modernity and its discontents L'Avventura, La Notte and L'Eclisse.
-He received numerous awards and nominations, including the Cannes Film Festival Jury Prize, Palme d'Or, Golden Lion, FIPRESCI Prize, Pietro Bianchi Award, the Italian National Syndicate of Film Journalists Silver Ribbon, and an Academy Award.
+• 2007 Died: Michelangelo Antonioni, Italian director and screenwriter, best remembered for his trilogy on modernity and its discontents (L'Avventura, La Notte and L'Eclisse).

-• 1992 Died: Joe Shuster, Canadian-American illustrator, best known as co-creator of the DC Comics character Superman.
-Together with Jerry Siegel, they published Superman for the first time in 1938.
+• 1992 Died: Joe Shuster, Canadian-American illustrator, best known as the co-creator of the DC Comics character Superman, who made his first appearance in 1938.

-• 1978 Okinawa Prefecture in Japan changed its traffic on the right-hand side of the road to the left-hand side.
+• 1978 Okinawa Prefecture in Japan changed its traffic from the right-hand side of the road to the left-hand side.

 • 1971 An All Nippon Airways Boeing 727 and a Japanese Air Force F-86 collided over Morioka, Iwate, Japan.
 162 people were killed.